Air Traffic Controller

 Are certain types of aircrafts more difficult to monitor than others?
 For example, what about super fast planes, like those used in the military?

-Asked by GA_Joseph about 11 years ago
+Asked by GA_Joseph over 11 years ago

 Another great question!
 With the exception of military aircraft on special missions, no aircraft are permitted to exceed 250 knots while operating below 10,000 feet.
 The Federal Aviation Administration also prohibits any supersonic flight over land, regardless of altitude, except in special military flight corridors.
 These rules make it a lot easier for controllers to handle aircraft of various performance capabilities.
 When possible, smaller aircraft that operate at much lower speeds than jet and turboprop powered flights are routed differently; along with other flights of more compatible performance characteristics.